KIMNK561/Introduction_to_Electric_Circuits/docs/Circuit_Analysis_Summary.md

 - **Corner frequency, Break frequency**:
   The frequency at which the **asymptotic magnitude Bode plot** changes slope.

-> 💡 **In first-order systems, the 3dB frequency and the corner (or break) frequency are exactly the same, but in higher-order systems, they can differ due to the curvature of the actual response.**
+> 💡 In first-order systems, the 3dB and corner frequencies are identical.
+In higher-order systems, they may differ—unless the poles are widely separated, in which case the corner frequency remains a good approximation.